DanielTakeshi/IL_ROS_HSR/README.md

       success).
 Of course, it will be longer whenever we have to re-grasp.

 Here's an example of the pop-up menu.
 In the "Bounding Boxes" the class that gets recorded is shown there.
-If it's not correct, you probably didn't click "Confirm Class."
 Once you see something like this, you can "Send Command" and close it.

 ![](imgs/failure_1.png)